Book Three: Treachery in Tuscany

-Church bells chime in an ancient bell tower as architect Jordan Mayfair, from Savannah, Georgia, and her travel-writer uncle, Alexander Carlyle, arrive at Convento di Santa Francesca Firenze in Florence, Italy.
+Church bells chime in an ancient bell tower as architect and amateur sleuth Jordan Mayfair, from Savannah, Georgia, and her travel-writer uncle arrive at Convento di Santa Francesca Firenze in Florence, Italy.
 Jordan expects the 15th century convent with its exquisite gardens to offer a safe and serene retreat from the crowded, bustling, touristy district of Europe’s premier Renaissance city, and anticipates a romantic interlude with Paul Broussard, charming patron of the arts, who is flying in from Paris, just for her.

 But the polizia municipale are on site, investigating a burglary by jewel thieves, and a mugging has occurred outside the convent walls.
 Several guests of the convent are not who they seem to be, and one is soon dead.
 A suicide, the police say.
 Jordan suspects murder.